restatedev/restate/docs/dev/rust-guidelines.md

 ### Util modules

-When implementing a utility method/type to interact with 3rd party library, that should be shared by different Restate components, place it in a util module that groups all the utilities to interact with that specific library, e.g. `restate_serde_util`.
+When implementing a utility method/type to interact with 3rd party library, that should be shared by different Restate components, place it in a util module that groups all the utilities to interact with that specific library, e.g. `restate-serde-util`.
 Alternatively, you could also place it in ad-hoc module.

 ## Restate component design